-Entering her fourth year at the University of Arkansas, Julie Cromer Peoples serves as associate vice chancellor for athletics, senior associate athletics director for administration and sports programs and senior woman administrator (SWA) for Razorback Athletics.
-As a member of the department’s executive leadership team, Cromer Peoples directs the sport administrator group responsible for day-to day administration of Arkansas’ 19 varsity sports and manages the department’s senior staff.
-In addition, she guides strategic planning for the executive staff, while assisting with fundraising efforts.
+In her sixth year at the University of Arkansas, Julie Cromer serves as senior deputy athletics director, associate vice chancellor and senior woman administrator (SWA) for Razorback Athletics.
+As a member of the department’s executive leadership team, Cromer directs the sport administrator group responsible for day-to- day administration of Arkansas’ 19 varsity sports, while guiding sport management specifically for the football and women’s golf programs.
+In addition, she leads strategic planning efforts for the executive staff, while assisting with capital fundraising initiatives, in coordination with the Razorback Foundation.
 She also serves as liaison to the Southeastern Conference, the Chancellor’s Administrative Policy Council and various faculty and campus groups.

-Actively engaged in intercollegiate athletics nationally, Cromer Peoples has served on committees and working groups within the NCAA, various athletic conferences and several professional development associations.
-Cromer Peoples currently is a member of the NCAA Committee on Women’s Athletics and was recently elected to the board of Women Leaders in College Sports.
+Actively engaged in intercollegiate athletics nationally, Cromer has served on committees and working groups within the NCAA, various athletic conferences and several professional development associations.
+Cromer currently serves on the NCAA Division I Board of Directors and the Board of Directors of Women Leaders in College Sports and just completed a term as Chair of the NCAA Committee on Women’s Athletics.
 She has delivered speeches, instructed seminars and served on expert panels at numerous national conferences and forums, including events hosted by the NCAA, the Knight Commission and various professional organizations, and she was selected for the 1A AD Fellows Program.
 In June 2012 she received the National Association for Athletics Compliance (NAAC) Frank Kara Leadership Award for her contributions to the field of athletics governance and compliance, and in 2015 she was named the Nell Jackson Administrator of the Year by Women Leaders in College Sports.
 Locally, the Northwest Arkansas Business Journal honored her as one of its top 10 “Women in Business” in 2016.
-Most recently, she was included in the 2017 class of College AD’s NEXT UP list of senior level administrators, handpicked by some of the most respected athletic directors in the industry, who are believed to be ready to take the next step as athletic directors in their own right.
+More recently, she was included in College AD’s NEXT UP Class of 2017.

-Cromer Peoples received an MPA in policy analysis from the Indiana University School of Public and Environmental Affairs and she is an Honors College graduate of Missouri State University.
+Cromer received an MPA in policy analysis from Indiana University’s O’Neill School of Public and Environmental Affairs and she is an Honors College graduate of Missouri State University.